 Beautiful, waterfront home offers luxury and style with upgraded fixtures and finishes.
 Enjoy the many amenities of the Shoreham neighborhood along with your own private boat dock.
 Extensive multi-level decks and porches offer outdoor space for entertaining and relaxation.
 Large master suite, gourmet kitchen, and light-filled breakfast nook offer added convenience.
 (368 characters)

-Now, let’s try juicing some of that language.
 We don’t want to overdo it or make it cheesy — just elevate it.

 Waterfront home offers lue living and sophistication, exceptional fixtures and finishes.
 Enjoy abundant Shoreham neighborhood amenities plus your personal boat dock.
 Multi-level decks and porches offer space for fun-filled entertaining or quiet relaxation.
 Gourmet kitchen, light-filled breakfast nook, and spacious master suite offer morning to night convenience.
 (366 characters)